Learning, Play, and Your 8- to 12-Month-Old

 Your little one will make great strides in learning.
 Play will take on a new dimension as language emerges.
 During these next few months, your baby's babbling will start to morph into words like "mama," "dada," and "baba."
 These will emerge randomly at first, but your baby will soon learn to associate them with mom, dad, and bottle.

-Babies this age are very busy learning how to move around.
-They learn to crawl during this stage.
+Your child can move around more and is interested in exploring.
+Babies learn to crawl during this stage.
 Some will develop other ways of getting around, like creeping on their bellies, scooting on their bottoms, or rolling to where they want to go.
 It doesn't matter so much how babies get around as long they can move their arms and legs well and coordinate both sides of the body.

 Babies also become better at changing positions.
 They can quickly move from lying to sitting, then pull themselves to stand.
-Holding on to furniture and other large objects nearby, your infant will take those shaky first steps and start cruising along the furniture.
-Some babies even learn to walk independently during this stage.
+Holding on to furniture and or your hand, your infant will take those shaky first steps.
+Some infants may stand alone or take their first steps without holding on.

 As hand–eye coordination improves, your baby will explore objects in greater detail, also learning their functions: you use a brush on your hair, you talk on the phone.

 Stranger anxiety and separation anxiety also can start now.
 Your baby may get upset when a stranger approaches or you try to leave, whether you're going into the next room for a few seconds or leaving your child with a sitter for the evening.
 Your baby may cry, cling to you, and resist attention from others.
 This is normal in this stage of development.
-It might increase in the next few months, then slowly ease as your child develops the language and social skills to cope with a strange situation.
-Your little one will learn that the separation isn't permanent.
+It might increase in the next few months, then slowly ease as your child learns that the separation from you isn't permanent.